About Hong Kong Thru My Eyes

 I landed in Hong Kong in 2012 and the first thing I thought was: it’s real.

 Everything I’d seen in movies, in dramas, in tourism ads — it was all actually here.
 The neon, the density, the harbour, the mountains behind the skyline.
-You can stand on a street corner in Mong Kok and pin-point the exact shot from a Wong Kar-wai film.
-It’s not set dressing.
-People live here.
-I live here now.
+You can stand on a street corner in Tsim Sha Tsui and pin-point the exact shot from a Wong Kar Wai film.
+It’s not a Hollywood set.
+It’s real.
+It’s live.
+People live here. *I* live here now.

 So I took my phone and started taking photos.

-Most of the 5,137 photos on this site started life as Instagram posts.
+Most of the 5000+ photos on this site started life as Instagram posts.
 Shot on whatever I had in my pocket, uploaded the same day.
+You can see the quality of the photos improving as Apple got better with their cameras.
 Some are good.
-Some are just moments I wanted to keep.
-All of them are Hong Kong the way I saw it that day.
+Some are just moments I wanted to capture.
+All of them are Hong Kong the way I saw it that day, that time, that place.

 The city

 People think of Hong Kong and picture shopping malls and skyscrapers.
-Fair enough — it has those.
-But it has everything else too.
+Fair enough; it does have those things.
+But it actually has everything else too.
+And I do mean everything.

 Mountains.
-Actual mountains, with trails and waterfalls and views that make you forget you’re twenty minutes from a subway station.
-Beaches — real ones, not reclaimed waterfront with a railing.
-Islands you can reach by ferry in half an hour where the loudest sound is a dog barking.
-Museums that would hold their own in any world city.
-And thanks to the public transport — the MTR, the buses, the ferries, the trams, the minibuses — it’s all absurdly accessible.
-All you have to do is try.
+Actual mountains (or hills, you know…), with trails and waterfalls and views that make you forget you’re twenty to thirty minutes walk from a subway station.
+Beaches, real ones, not reclaimed land with a railing.
+Islands you can reach by ferry in half an hour.
+Museums that would hold their own in any world-class city.
+And thanks to the public transport, the MTR, the buses, the ferries, the trams, the minibuses… it’s all absurdly accessible.
+All you have to do is try (apps are your best friend for navigation).

 You can hike up a mountain in the morning, spend the afternoon at the beach, and be in a nightclub by midnight.
-That’s not a brochure line.
-I’ve done it.
+That’s not a joke.
+I’ve actually done it.
+Freaking tired by midnight though.
+Phew, that was a heck of a day.

 From street eats at a dai pai dong to fine dining with a harbour view.
 Cheap beer at 7-Eleven to some of Asia’s best cocktail bars.
-The most expensive hotel rooms and housing in the world, a few blocks from cage homes where people sleep in wire bunks stacked to the ceiling.
+The most expensive hotel rooms and housing in the world, a few kilometers away from cage homes where people sleep in wire bunks stacked to the ceiling.
 Ultra rich.
 Extreme poverty.
-Side by side, same neighbourhood, same MTR station.
+Often just an MTR station away.

 The contrast is vast.
-It’s what makes Hong Kong endlessly photographable.
-There’s always something next to something else that shouldn’t be next to it, and yet there it is.
+It’s what makes Hong Kong endlessly photogenic.
+There’s always something next to something else that shouldn’t be next to it, and yet?
+There it is.
+Lovely.

 This site